You may have heard about Intelligent ERP (Enterprise Resource Planning), but what is it?

 All of these characteristics of Intelligent ERP are driven and supported by the above digital technologies and enablers.

-Business are already moving towards Intelligent ERP
+Businesses are already moving towards Intelligent ERP

 Intelligent ERP is not new.
-However, the full progress, potential, and impact of Intelligent ERP is yet to be realized from the vendor and user perspective.
+However, the full progress, potential, and impact of Intelligent ERP are yet to be realized from the vendor and user perspective.
 From the vendor perspective, very few vendors and ERP solutions out there are future-ready or intelligent.
 Most ERP solutions were built in the pre-digital era.
 The vendors that don’t adapt will continue to face a growing threat from new emerging vendors and a growing risk of becoming old and obsolete and being replaced by innovative solutions.
 This is already happening.
 From the business user perspective, the ERP marketplace is already seeing businesses move towards smarter, flexible, and future-ready ERP solutions.

-Trade Arabia contributor Monzer Tohme noted that ERP vendors are moving away from pre-built interfaces to develop highly-connected systems that will fully integrate with other core systems.
+Trade Arabia contributor Monzer Tohme noted that ERP vendors are moving away from pre-built interfaces to develop highly connected systems that will fully integrate with other core systems.
 This compatibility will help organizations cope with managing multiple locations and better track the transformation of raw materials through to finished goods.

-The ERP system will become the backbone of the network; connecting smart machines, logistics systems, production facilities, sensors and devices, as products and machines communicate with each other and exchange commands as products move through the production line.
+The ERP system will become the backbone of the network; connecting smart machines, logistics systems, production facilities, sensors, and devices, as products and machines communicate with each other and exchange commands as products move through the production line.

 – Monzer Tohme, Trade Arabia